 As you shop for a high-yield savings account, be sure to look closely at the following:

 Here are a few things to keep in mind when considering a high-yield savings account:

-- Annual percentage yield (APY): The APY on an account is how much you’ll earn in returns in one year.
+- Annual percentage yield (APY): APY is the total amount of interest paid on an account, based on the interest rate and the frequency of compounding for a 365 day period (366-day period in a leap year), and is expressed as a percentage.
 This is usually one of the most important factors to look at for a savings account.

-- Minimum balance: Some banks require you to maintain a minimum balance to keep your high-yield savings account open.
+- Minimum balance required: Some banks require you to maintain a minimum balance to keep your high-yield savings account open.
 If your balance dips below this amount, you might be charged a fee.
-There are also several high-yield savings accounts available without minimum balance requirements — and with no fees.
+Several high-yield savings accounts are available without minimum balance requirements — and with no fees.

 - Compounding method: Compounding frequency: This refers to how often interest accrues on your account.
 When your interest is compounded, you begin earning interest on your interest — not just on the amount you deposited.
 The more frequently your interest compounds, the faster your balance grows.
 Many high-yield savings accounts compound interest daily, while others may be monthly or quarterly.